klandestino/sigRTC/README.md

 ## sigRTC

-sigRTC - A protocol and a couple of servers for WebRTC signaling
+sigRTC - A WebRTC signaling protocol

 ### What is sigRTC?